 Research Intern - Machine Learning and Deep Learning to join our core team and make an impact on a critical challenge: discovering drug candidates to cure key diseases.
-You will work in an interdisciplinary team of medicinal chemists, physicists and ML engineers.
+You will work in an interdisciplinary team of drug hunters, physicists, chemists and ML engineers

 If this sounds exciting to you, come and join us!